mmatschiner/tutorials/ml_phylogeny_inference/README.md

 We will first generate a simple maximum-likelihood phylogeny only for the filtered 16s sequence alignment.

-* To get an impression of the many options available in RAxML, have a look at the impressively long help text of the program:
+* To get an impression of the many options available in RAxML, have a look at the long help text of the program:

 		raxml -h

 * Scroll back up to the beginning of the RAxML help text.
-Close to the top, you'll see that raxml could be started as easily as
+Close to the top, you'll see that RAxML could be started as easily as this:

-		raxmlHPC -s sequenceFileName -n outputFileName -m substitutionModel where "sequenceFileName" and "outputFileName" would have to be replaced with the actual sequence and output file names, and a substitution model would have to be chosen to replace "substitutionModel".
-Note that in our case, we would also start the program with "raxml", not "raxmlHPC", only because we named it that way.
+		raxmlHPC -s sequenceFileName -n outputFileName -m substitutionModel Here, "sequenceFileName" and "outputFileName" would have to be replaced with the actual sequence and output file names, and a substitution model would have to be chosen to replace "substitutionModel".
+Note that in our case, we would also start the program with `raxml`, not `raxmlHPC`, only because we named it that way.

 * So, let's try to run a maximum-likelihood search, first for the 16S sequence data, using the alignment file in Phylip format [`16s_filtered.phy`](data/16s_filtered.phy).
 We'll start with as little command-line options as possible, and learn along the way which other options we need.
-I suggest doing so only for the reason that I find this easier than remembering all necessary options before the run.
-We'll use the GTRGAMMA model (the GTR model with gamma-distributed rate variation, as suggested for the 16S alignment by the model selection done in tutorial [`substitution_model_selection`](../substitution_model_selection/README.md)), and we choose `16s_filtered.out` as part of all result file names:
+I suggest doing so only for the reason that I find this easier than remembering all necessary options before the run (or reading the long help text each time).
+We'll use the GTRGAMMA model (the GTR model with gamma-distributed rate variation, as suggested for the 16S alignment by the model selection done in tutorial [`substitution_model_selection`](../substitution_model_selection/README.md)), and we choose `16s_filtered.out` as part of all result-file names:

 		raxml -s 16s_filtered.phy -n 16s_filtered.out -m GTRGAMMA
-* As you'll see, this minimalistic choice of options does not seem to be sufficient, and RAxML asks us to specify a random number seed with the option "-p".
+* As you'll see, this minimalistic choice of options does not seem to be sufficient, and RAxML asks us to specify a random number seed with the option `-p`.
 Before doing so, make sure to remove the log file (`RAxML_info.16s_filtered.out`) that RAxML just wrote to the current directory:

 		rm RAxML_info.16s_filtered.out